tytydraco/yessleep/out/When_their_God_asks_for_cruelty_my_town_delivers_it_with_a_smile_I_need_to_escape_this_place.md

 Car crash.
 Mangled beyond recognition, according to a female voice that unexpectedly hummed through the radio one morning when I could have sworn the damn thing had been turned off.

-I set my book down on the battered desk, paused, and laughed.
+I set my book on the surface of my weathered desk, paused, and I...I laughed.
 Not out of happiness, per se.
 Their deaths were just so sudden, so bizarre.
 The surprise of it all was amusing.

 But worry crept in quickly.